Wye, Montana

-Wye is a unincorporated community in Missoula County, Montana, United States.
-It is part of the Missoula, Montana Metropolitan Statistical Area.
-The population was 511 at the 2010 census, an increase from its population of 381 in 2000.
-For statistical purposes, the United States Census Bureau has defined Saticoy as a census-designated place (CDP).
-Wye is named for the "y"-shaped DeSmet Junction where US 93 and MT 200 met former US 10 (immediately south of US 10's replacement, I-90).
+Wye is an unincorporated community and census-designated place in Missoula County, Montana, United States.
+It is part of the Missoula metropolitan area.
+The population was 714 at the 2020 census, up from 511 in 2010.
+The community is named for the "y"-shaped DeSmet Junction where US 93 and MT 200 met former US 10 (immediately south of US 10's replacement, I-90).

 Geography

+Wye is in central Missoula County, 2 mi northwest of the Missoula city limits and 8 mi northwest of downtown Missoula.
+Missoula Montana Airport is 3 mi southeast of Wye.

-According to the United States Census Bureau, the CDP has a total area of 2.9 sqmi, all land.
+According to the U.S. Census Bureau, the Wye CDP has a total area of 2.9 sqmi, all land.